soundwrightpro/FRUITY-NILA/README.md

 # What's new since 2.9.9
 * **volume** and **pan** values are displayed on the OLED.
 Tap on a knob to see the value of the track it's controlling.
+* interact with something on the keyboard, it displays what it is in the hint bar
 * bug fixes

 ## Key Features